toaranotdev/cpp-chess/README.md

 # Running

-Sometimes the texture fails to load :(.
-A work around is to run the game in the project's folder (where this README.md is located) rather than in the build/ folder
+The texture will fail to load if you run it in the build directory, sorry :<.
+A way around that is to run it in the project directory instead

 ```
 ./build/cpp-chess